minhvyha/TikGuard/README.md

 		- Sexual
 		- Violence
 - #### HateHoundAPI
-	- HateHoundapi is different from the other APIs and measures the severity based on the probability of hateful and offensive content.
+	- HateHoundApi is different from the other APIs and measures the severity based on the probability of hateful and offensive content.
 Content is categorized as follows:
    		- Toxic
         	- Severe toxicity
         	- Obscene words